Federal and State Employment Taxes – Bulk Transmissions FAQs

-If your organization develops their own software, there is no cost to transmit your files to the EDD.
+If your organization develops their own software, there is no cost to transmit your files to us.

-If you do not want to develop your own software, and you decide to use the services of a payroll service or transmitter, you will need to purchase software or services.
-Please refer to the list of approved FSET providers.
+If you use the services of a payroll service or transmitter, you will need to purchase software or services.
+You can refer to the list of approved FSET providers for more information.

-The FSET program was engineered to process large volumes of tax data from multiple files and can accommodate most transmitters.
-To maximize your processing efficiency, do not exceed 10,000 employer returns per transmission.
+The FSET program processes large volumes of tax data from multiple files.
+For the best results, do not exceed 10,000 employer returns per bulk transmission.